-Kolkata, (IANS) The Chennai Super Kings on Saturday said its players and support staff have no knowledge of betting and spot-fixing, and were distressed by the allegations and news reports concerning the franchise and the Indian Premier League.
+Kolkata, May 25 (IANS) The Chennai Super Kings Saturday said its players and support staff have no knowledge of betting and spot fixing, and were distressed by the allegations and news reports concerning the franchise and the Indian Premier League.

 A day after its CEO Gurunath Meiyappan was arrested in connection with the raging spot fixing scam in Indian cricket, the CSK issued a handwritten unsigned statement which was read out to the media by Chennai Super Kings coach Stephen Fleming at the Eden Gardens.

-The statement refereed to the franchise's record of having made it to the play-offs in all six seasons of the IPL, and said the team has played every match to the "best of our ability".
+The statement refered to the franchise 's record of having made it to the play-offs in all six seasons of the IPL, and said the team has played every match to the "best of our ability".

 "The players and support staff are distressed by the allegations and news reports concerning the CSK franchise and the IPL.
 We have played every match to the best of our ability, and are very proud of our record of having appeared in the play-off in all six seasons of the IPL."